marcomauriofficegmail/learning-sfdx-git-mod1/README-Module7.txt

 2) you could have conflicts.
 Accept always incoming changes.
 3) In this branch there are other metadata that should be added to the managed package. open the sfdx-project.json file in the main folder.
 4) add between versionName and versionNumber --> "ancestorVersion": "0.1.0", <-- instead of 0.1.0 you have to insert the version of the package that you want to upgrade (version generated in the step 3 of the previous Module).
-5) now repeat the step 3, 4 and 6 (you have to use the same trailhead playground of the previous module to perform an update)
+5) now repeat the step 3, 4 and 6 of the Module 5 (you have to use the same trailhead playground of the previous module to perform an update)
 6) if you want to see the ancestry of the packages, you can use the command sfdx force:package:version:displayAncestry to see a graph of the ancestor package version

 if the package is installed successfully (completing the step 6) you can jump to the next module, switching to the branch "learning-git-module7"
+If you need help to understand package ancestor, here a useful link: https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_dev2gp_package_ancestor_intro.htm

 # INSTRUCTIONS MODULE 7
-In this step you'll take metadata directly from a scratch orgs, upgrade the managed package created in the previous Module, merge it in a branch and upgrade it in the trailhead playground.
+In this step you'll take metadata directly from a Developer Edition org, upgrade the managed package created in the previous Module, merge it in a branch and upgrade it in the trailhead playground.

-1) login to the scratch org with this credentials:
+1) login to the Dev Edition org with this credentials:
 	- URL: test.salesforce.com
-	- username: test-1onud3nqcngp@example.com
+	- username: sfdx-user@lerarning-git-sfdx.com
-	- password: vvPhtx0l@eock
+	- password: SfdxUser321!
 2) retrive metadata inserted in the manifest/package.xml that is present in this branch.
 3) perform a commit and then merge this branch into the branch learning-git-module6.
 If there are conflics let the incoming change wins.
 4) Now upgrade the managed package following the previous module 6.
 5) Deploy it in the same trailhead playground performing an upgrade.
 6) if there are visibility errors, make changes to the metadata in order to create the package.

-if the package is installed successfully (completing the step 6) you can jump to the next module, switching to the branch "learning-git-module6"
+The Module 7 is the last one, you completed the Learning-sfdx-git modules!